 When planning adult led activities we often follow a theme while also carefully thinking about the children’s interests.
 We also consider each individual child’s next steps and will provide play opportunities to support and develop their learning in these areas.

 A typical day in Preschool.

 We offer a range of session times.
 A morning session begins at 9am and finishes at 12 noon, there is the option to add lunch club until 1pm.
+We can offer a school dinner if ordered in advance.
 An afternoon session is 1pm until 4pm and you can add lunch club from 12 noon.
 The children thrive on routine and are happiest when they know what to expect.
 Each session the children enter the classroom, find their coat peg and put away their lunch box and bottle if staying for lunch.
+We start the session with 'circle time' to provide opportunities for the children to learn how to listen, interact, speak , watch and participate.
+This could involve stories, games, singing and a discussion of the learning opportunities within the session.
 The staff are always on hand to help with anything if needed and promote independence as each child becomes more confident.
 The classroom will be set up with a variety of activities to choose from.
 The children will be encouraged to self-register and match their name and picture.
 When all children have arrived and settled there is a combination of child and adult led activities happening in both our indoor and outdoor classroom.
 The children have the choice of free flow play opportunities and we encourage the children to grow and explore through play.